 If you have a remote job that pays you well, you can live well in Serbia.
 The cost of living in this country creates excellent conditions for permanent residence.

 I am personally convinced that Georgia is a perfect country for digital nomads and freelancers.
 Not Indonesia, Thailand, or Mexico but Georgia.
-We were living there for a very short time, just three months, but managed to understand the advantages of this place.
+We are spending a few months a year there and I understand many advantages of this place.

-Georgia is really a very cheap country in Europe with awesome food, inexpensive accommodation, no visa (you can come and live year-round), inexpensive flights all over the world, wonderful people, multiple opportunities to open businesses and pay low taxes.
-On top of that, nature is amazing, the mountains are a short drive away, there are hundreds of funky bars, wineries, beautiful architecture, and overall interesting things to do.
+Georgia is really a very cheap country in Europe with awesome food, inexpensive accommodation, mindblowing mountains, healing beaches, no visa (you can come and live year-round), inexpensive flights all over the world, nice people, multiple opportunities to open businesses and pay low taxes.
+On top of that, nature is amazing, the mountains are a short drive away, there are hundreds of funky bars, wineries, beautiful architecture, scenic drives, and overall interesting things to do.
 I can really go on and on and sing praise to Georgia.

 If you are just starting to work remotely and want hustle free life, I recommend you to come to Tbilisi.
 There, you’ll be able to take it slower, create a routine not worrying about the visa or legal status in the country, work, and just enjoy life.